MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 Reserved for system use.

 #### AsULONG

 A ULONG representation of the contents of the WHEA_PCIEXPRESS_VERSION union.

+This member contains valid data only if the <b>ValidBits.Version</b> bit is set.

 ### -field CommandStatus

 A WHEA_PCIEXPRESS_COMMAND_STATUS union that contains the contents of the PCI command and status registers of the PCIe device where the error occurred.
 The WHEA_PCIEXPRESS_COMMAND_STATUS union is defined as follows:

 <div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>